-SyncBackPro can backup and synchronize files with the Amazon S3 or Microsoft Azure cloud storage services.
+SyncBackPro can backup and synchronize files with the Amazon S3TM (and files stored on GlacierTM via Amazon S3), Microsoft AzureTM, Google DriveTM, OneDriveTM (SkyDrive), OneDrive for Business (Office 365) and SharePointTM (Office 365), DropboxTM, Box, SugarSyncTM and Amazon DriveTM cloud storage services.
 This means your files will be securely stored on their servers, and having an offsite backup of your files is highly recommended.
-Before you can use this feature you must create an account with Amazon or Microsoft to use their cloud service.
+Before you can use this feature you must create an account on the relevant cloud storage service.
 Once you've created an account you will receive your account details which you will need to use their service.